Is The Jewish Foundation for the Righteous (JFR) a recognized nonprofit organization?

 How often does the JFR send funds to rescuers?

-We send funds to rescuers three times during the year, in February, June, and October.
+We send funds to rescuers three times during the year, in March, July, and November/December.

 Where do the rescuers live?